justinjunodev/state-of-nineteen/README.md

 # State of Nineteen

-Get the latest statistical data for Covid-19 by State.
-A project by Justin Juno.
+The lastest Covid-19 data for the United States by state.